On 7th November 1913, the co-discoverer (with Charles Darwin) of Natural Selection, Alfred Russel Wallace, died, age 90, at his home in Dorset.

 My history of science friends generally pooh-pooh the idea of science heroes, but I have no time for such nonsense.
 Wallace should be seen as a hero in anyone's book.
 He was also a top naturalist, and a thoroughly decent chap.

-To mark the 100th anniversary of Wallace's death, the BBC and Natural History Museum have put together a brief video slideshow, narrated by Sir David Attenborough, about the great man.
+To mark the 100th anniversary of Wallace's death in 2013, the BBC and Natural History Museum put together a brief video slideshow, narrated by Sir David Attenborough, about the great man.

-Contrary to many of the headlines you might read, Wallace has never been ‘forgotten’—and long may that remain to be the case!
+Contrary to many headlines you might read, Wallace has never been ‘forgotten’—and long may that remain to be the case!